Information about voluntary vehicle repossession

 If I paid off my repo in full, how long will that take to get off my credit report?
 Will I be able to get loans, if the credit report says paid in full under my repo?

 Under the Fair Credit Reporting Act, most derogatories must be removed from a credit report 7½ years after the date of first delinquency.
 The date most consumer debts are paid is irrelevant to this rule.
 (See the link I just mentioned for the exceptions.)
-Your paying the debt does not remove the derogatory from your credit report, unless you negotiated a pay for delete.
+Your paying the debt does not remove the derogatory from your credit report.

 Focus on improving your credit score so the harm caused by the repossession is outweighed by positive activities.